 Our commitment to Corporate Social Responsibility (CSR) is intrinsically linked to our core mission: to discover and develop novel modes of action medicines for diseases with large unmet medical needs, primarily in inflammation and fibrosis, with the aim to improve the lives of patients worldwide.

-On a daily basis, our goal is to make a valuable and sustainable contribution to society with our discovery, clinical development and commercialization efforts.
-Filgotinib, GLPG1690, GLPG1205, and GLPG1972 are clinical examples of how our approach to finding novel medicines may be able to make a difference for patients in a range of disease areas.
+On a daily basis, our goal is to make a valuable and sustainable contribution to society with our discovery, clinical development, and commercialization efforts.
+Filgotinib and GLPG1205 are clinical examples of how our approach to finding novel medicines may be able to make a difference for patients in a range of disease areas.
 Our unique target discovery approach addresses the root cause of the disease rather than just treating the symptoms, and we have a substantial, growing pipeline of novel candidate medicines in inflammation, fibrosis and beyond.
 In this way, we aim to make a sustainable positive contribution to society.

 Implementing our CSR initiatives

-Since our foundation 20 years ago, we focus on the discovery and development of innovative medicines to treat severe diseases with high unmet medical needs.
+Since our foundation more than 20 years ago, we focus on the discovery and development of innovative medicines to treat severe diseases with high unmet medical needs.

-Based on our core mission, in 2018, we defined the four material aspects of our corporate responsibility and sustainability efforts through engaging with internal and external stakeholders across our different locations.
-These material aspects help us to identify and prioritize the sustainability issues that matter most to our business in terms of growth, risk and goals, and to our stakeholders, including patients, investors, analysts, employees and suppliers.
-The four material aspects have remained the four pillars that defined our CSR strategy and action plans in 2019 and ensure that we report on the most interesting and relevant matters.
+Based on our core mission, in 2018, we defined the four material aspects of our corporate responsibility and sustainability efforts through engagement with internal and external stakeholders across our different locations.
+These material aspects help us to identify and prioritize the sustainability issues that matter most to our business in terms of growth, risk and goals, and to our stakeholders, including patients, investors, analysts, employees, and suppliers.
+The four material aspects have remained the four pillars that define our CSR strategy and action plans in 2020 and ensure that we report on the most interesting and relevant matters.
 We also regularly re-evaluate the reporting aspects for materiality to ensure they continue to be current and complete.